rrhg/rrhg.github.io/big-o-easy-words.md

     print(array1[0]# the time it takes to execute this does NOT depends on the input size
 ```

 * time does NOT change
+   or
 * space(ram) does NOT change
 > not dependent of input size.
-> time & space(ram) used by the algorithm itself does NOT change.
+> time or space(ram) used by the algorithm itself does NOT change.
 > The memory complexity of an algorithm is the amount of memory it uses.
 > space(ram) used by the algorithm does not include space used by the input.
 > Only local variables constitute work memory.